-12 In the course of the reopened South Downs public inquiry the Inspector repeatedly used the term "ordinary countryside" to describe wider countryside that was currently undesignated.
-For example see paragraph 2.53 of the Inspector's Report (2), 28 November 2008

-7.4.
-The statute also requires that regard is had to the position of the potential designation in relation to centres of population.
-This suggests that the accessibility of the potential designation to urban areas also has an important bearing on whether an area should be designated by reason of the opportunities it affords for open-air recreation.

-7.5.
-Opportunities for open-air recreation are not limited to present facilities, but include an ability to look to the future - opportunities is equivalent to the land's potential.

-7.6.
-It is not just the quantity of opportunities that is relevant, but also their quality, which should exceed that normally available in the wider countryside.

-7.7.
+- 7.7.
 This criterion is normally evaluated in practice by considering a number of factors that contribute to the presence of sufficient opportunities for open-air recreation (see Table 4).
 The factors provide a practical framework for the detailed expert work of assembling an evidence base for making judgments about opportunities for open-air recreation.
-In assessing land against these factors, it is relevant to consider the type, quality and quantity of opportunities available.

-7.8.
-In considering these factors, the extent to which it is possible to promote opportunities for the understanding and enjoyment of the area's special qualities may be taken into account.
+In assessing land against these factors, it is relevant to consider the type, quality and quantity of opportunities available. - 7.8.
+In considering these factors, the extent to which it is possible to promote 'opportunities' for the understanding and enjoyment of the area's special qualities, may be taken into account.
 It is therefore permissible to look to the future, beyond present potential, to consider whether it is possible to initiate further opportunities in the future, bearing in mind National Park purposes, the duty on public bodies to have regard to these purposes, and the powers and duties of a National Park Authority with regard to recreation.
-It is important that improvements in future recreation and understanding are not merely vague, speculative or unrealistic aspirations.
-The potential for improvements must therefore be a realistic possibility within a reasonable time scale.
+It is important however that improvements in future recreation and understanding are not merely vague, speculative or unrealistic aspirations.
+The potential for improvements must therefore be a realistic possibility within a reasonable time scale. - 7.9.

-7.9.
 It is not necessary that all factors or indicators be present across a designation, as different parts of a designation can satisfy the recreational criterion for different reasons.
 Overall, there should be a weight of evidence that an area of countryside has (or is capable of providing) sufficient opportunities for open-air recreation to such an extent that it provides a markedly superior recreational experience.
-Comparisons are not to be made to other designated areas or adjacent areas but against ordinary countryside.
+Comparisons are not to be made to other designated areas or adjacent areas but against ordinary ('wider') countryside. - 7.10.

-7.10.
 Particular attention should be paid to public access to the land.
 While it is a matter of judgment whether a lack of public access to an area of land precludes satisfaction of the statutory criterion in a particular case, it is clearly unreasonable as a matter of principle to expect all land to be accessible, whether situated within the main body of a National Park or at its margins.
 Where there is no access, land may still be visually appreciated and enjoyed by those engaged in open-air recreation elsewhere in the National Park.
 It has been established that a designation may 'wash over' (ie include) an area of land even when there is no public access to it for recreational purposes.